ethancaballero/Skip-Thought_Memory_Networks/README.md

 /Library/Python/2.7/site-packages/keras/utils/
 ```

+##Issues
-this model currently has issues with converging completely
+This model currently has issues with converging completely.

 ## Acknowledgements